QED1224/Toontown-Resources/README.md

 1. If the current Lure gag is single-cog and the previous hit or the current Lure gag is multi-cog, the previous Lure's result is applied to the current.

 2. If the current Lure gag is single-cog, the previous was multi-cog *and* the previous missed, the current is calculated independently.
-In other words, this is this only case in which sequential Lure gags may have different results.
+In other words, this is this only case in which sequential Lure gags could have different results.

 In either case, rounds are stacked based on the Lure's target.
 So, multiple single-cog Lures only stack rounds if they have the same target, while multiple multi-cog Lures always stack across all cogs.
 If a combination of single- and multi-cog Lures is used, rounds only stack on the target(s) which overlap.